miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + Whatever the perpetrators intentions, this quest is guaranteed to cause no lasting harm or endanger your life.
 Whatever they wanted would be satisfied or interrupted without escalation unless you chain this quest into a more serious quest.
 + The trials can help overcome mental hangups.

-PINCH OF STARDUST
+## Quest: Pinch of Stardust
-Folk
+- Slot: Folk

-Threat 1
+- Threat: 1
-Conflict 1
+- Conflict: 1
-Reward 1
+- Reward: 1

 You've come into possession of an interesting recipe book of alchemical cooking, giving recipes for various potions in food forms.
 One recipe in particular catches your eye that appears to describe a process by which to distill starlight into usable stardust.